trungnt11/trungnt11.github.io/_posts/2020-08-16-fast-ai-v3-lesson-11-notes-data-block-api-the-generic-optimizer-data-augmentation.md

 `NEAREST` is the only one that preserves the textures.
 There are a lot of aliasing artifacts however.
 The last one, `BICUBLIC/NEAREST`, does a resize to `256x256` with `BICUBIC` then another resize to `128x128` with `NEAREST` to achieve a pretty good compromise.

-This [recent tweet](https://twitter.com/poolio/status/1280689329908543488) shows the difference between image resize methods in tensorflow and pytorch. *"Something to check when porting and comparing models between frameworks"*
+**Topical:** This [recent tweet](https://twitter.com/poolio/status/1280689329908543488) shows the difference between image resize methods in tensorflow and pytorch. *"Something to check when porting and comparing models between frameworks"*